Boston Civic Design Commissioner Biographies

 Jonathan Evans, AIA

-Jonathan is a Principal at MASS Design Group with over 13 years experience managing architectural and urban design projects largely focused on public interest design.
+Jonathan is a Principal at MASS Design Group with over 13 years of experience managing architectural and urban design projects largely focused on public interest design.
 This ranges from affordable multi-family housing to urban design and planning work for non-profits and public agencies.
 Recent projects in Boston include the J.J.
-Carroll Redevelopment of 142-units of senior housing in the Brighton Neighborhood.
-He regularly serves as a guest critic at area design schools and has served as a featured panelist at the Affordable Housing Design Leadership Conference and Mayors Institute on City Design among other events.
-Jonathan graduated from The University of Virginia and the Harvard Graduate School of Design where he was awarded the Alpha Rho Chi medal for leadership, service and promise of professional merit.
+Carroll Redevelopment of 142 units of senior housing in the Brighton Neighborhood.
+He regularly serves as a guest critic at area design schools and has served as a featured panelist at the Affordable Housing Design Leadership Conference and Mayors Institute on City Design, among other events.
+Jonathan graduated from The University of Virginia and the Harvard Graduate School of Design, where he was awarded the Alpha Rho Chi medal for leadership, service, and promise of professional merit.

 David Hacin

-David Hacin is the President of Hacin + Associates, an architecture and interior design firm recognized internationally for its work in housing, retail, and interior design, as well as a Principal at Sasaki Associates, Inc. Mr. Hacin is active in civic, academic, and professional organizations, and has chaired and served on numerous boards and juries in Boston and across the country.
-He currently serves on the Northeastern University School of Architecture Advisory Board and regularly serves as a guest critic at design schools across the country.
-A Fellow of the American Institute of Architects, Mr. Hacin was also recently inducted into the New England Design Hall of Fame.
+David J. Hacin, FAIA is the Founding Principal and Creative Director of Hacin, an interdisciplinary design firm that has received regional, national, and international recognition for its broad portfolio of architecture, interiors, graphics, and branding work .
+Mr. Hacin is active in civic, academic, and professional organizations, and has chaired and served on numerous boards and juries in Boston and across the country.
+A Fellow of the American Institute of Architects, Mr. Hacin was inducted into the New England Design Hall of Fame and received the Boston Preservation Alliance’s Susan Park President’s Award for Excellence in 2022.
 Originally from Switzerland, Mr. Hacin graduated summa cum laude from Princeton and received his Masters in Architecture with distinction from the Harvard Graduate School of Design.

 Mikyoung Kim